filberthamijoyo/CinematicAI/README.md

    - Adjust parameters in the script for different movie selections

 4. **Running the System**:
-   - Follow the Jupyter notebook `Cinematic_AI_Assistant.ipynb` for step-by-step execution
+   - Follow the Jupyter notebook `Cinematic_AI_Assistant_sample.ipynb` for understanding the implementation structure
-   - Notebook includes data processing, model initialization, indexing, and query interface
+   - For the complete implementation, refer to the information in LARGE_FILES.md

 ## 💬 Example Queries